Lü Dai: Suppressing Shi Hui's rebellion

 When Shi Xie, the Administrator of Jiaozhi Commandery, died in 226, Sun Quan commissioned Shi Xie's third son, Shi Hui (士徽), as a general and appointed him as the Administrator of Jiuzhen Commandery (九真郡; around present-day Thanh Hóa, Vietnam).
 He also appointed Chen Shi (陳時) as the new Administrator of Jiaozhi Commandery to succeed Shi Xie.
 Around the time, Sun Quan wanted to split Jiao Province and create another province, Guang Province (廣州): Jiaozhi, Jiuzhen (九真) and Rinan (日南) commanderies would remain part of Jiao Province; Cangwu (蒼梧), Nanhai (南海), Yulin (鬱林) and Hepu (合浦) commanderies would form the new Guang Province.
 He then appointed Dai Liang (戴良) and Lü Dai as the Inspectors of Jiao and Guang provinces respectively.

 When Dai Liang and Chen Shi came to assume their new appointments, Shi Hui refused to accept the new arrangement and he started a rebellion by sending his forces to block Dai Liang and Chen Shi.
 After obtaining approval from Sun Quan, Lü Dai led 3,000 troops to attack Shi Hui and quell the rebellion.
 When someone warned Lü Dai to be careful because the Shi clan had lived in Jiao Province for generations and had strong support from the locals, Lü Dai replied: "Although Shi Hui has decided to rebel, he doesn't expect me to show up with an army.
 If I launch a swift attack now, I can catch him off guard and defeat him easily.
 If I don't act fast, the others will start thinking of rebelling too, while Shi Hui will have more time to strengthen his defences.
 If the barbarians in all the seven commanderies combine forces and join him in his rebellion, I don't think even the most brilliant military commanders can deal with them."

-Lü Dai then led his troops to the rendezvous point at Hepu County, where he combined forces with Dai Liang and prepared to attack Shi Hui.
-When Shi Hui learnt that Lü Dai had shown up at Jiaozhi Commandery with an army, he was so shocked and terrified that he did not know what to do as he did not expect Lü Dai to arrive so quickly.
-He had no choice but to lead his brothers out of the city and surrender to Lü Dai.
-Lü Dai later executed all the Shi brothers and sent their heads to Sun Quan.
-Gan Li (甘醴) and Huan Zhi (桓治), two military officers who used to serve under Shi Hui, rallied their forces to attack Lü Dai to avenge their master.
-Lü Dai managed to defeat them and eliminate all remaining opposing forces.
-As a reward for his achievement, Lü Dai was promoted from a district marquis to a county marquis under the title "Marquis of Panyu" (番禺侯).